 - 1. Number of majority wins a team has received - 2.
-Number of draws a team has received - 3.
 Teams with the highest average margin of victory

 The margin of victory is worked out as follows:

 - Look at the results for each team's debates in the League Phase. - For each debate- find the margin of victory i.e. the difference in scores between the two teams.
 This will not always be a positive value.
 Where the team has lost a debate, the margin of victory can be a negative value. - Rank the teams according to their margin of victory and eliminate the bottom ranked teams